Make-School-Courses/FEW-2.4-Native-Development-with-JavaScript/Lessons/Lesson-05.md

 What does the ListView do differently?

 The ListView generates enough views to fill the screen.
 It displays only a subset of data at any moment.
 As each row view scrolls off the screen it is recycled and populated with new data.

-## Try it yourself!
+The ListView uses a limited set of views to scroll through an unlimited amount of data.

+## Getting Started

-For these examples you'll be using a data set that has information about cat and dog breeds.
+For these examples, you'll be using a data set that has information about cat and dog breeds.

+Initialize a new React Native Project with expo.

+`expo init by-breed`

+Choose: Blank project.

+Then run the project to test it.

+`cd by-breed`

+`yarn start`

-Follow the challenges here: https://github.com/Make-School-Labs/few-2-4-by-breed-starter
+Get the sample files here: https://github.com/Make-School-Labs/few-2-4-by-breed-starter

-You can follow the instructions there to get started.
+Copy these files into your project folder.

+- `breeds.js`
+- `cat-and-dog-breeds.json`

+The `cat-and-dog-breeds.json` file contains all of the data as one larger object.
+The `breeds.js` has some helper code to turn this object into arrays of cats and dogs.

 ## Implement ScrollView

 - Create a scrollView
-- add some content
+- Add some content
-- scroll!
+- Scroll!

 Import ScrollView component.

 `import { ScrollView, View, Text } from 'react-native'`